-Kaiser Permanente West Los Angeles Medical Center provides grants to local nonprofit health and human service organizations that address the following needs among vulnerable populations:
+Kaiser Permanente West Los Angeles Medical Center provides grants to local nonprofit health and human service organizations that address one or more of the following needs among vulnerable populations.

-To be eligible for a Kaiser Permanente West Los Angeles Medical Center Community Benefit grant, an applicant organization (or fiscal agent), must have operations in California and be a local, state, or federal government agency operating for public purpose, or one of the following types of nonprofit organizations:
+To be eligible for a Kaiser Permanente West Los Angeles Medical Center Community Benefit grant, an applicant organization (or fiscal agent), must currently operate as one of the following types of organizations: